Car Lease Deals in Canada for June 2026

 Lease rates vs financing rates: What’s the difference?

 Car leasing interest rates usually tend to be slightly higher than car loan interest rates.
-But that’s not always the case—compare the latest offers for a specific make and model and you may find a lower APR if you lease the vehicle rather than if you finance it.
-For example, at the time of writing, you could finance a 2025 Pilot Sport for 4.98% over an 84-month term, but a 60-month lease was being offered with a 4.88% rate.
+But that’s not always the case—compare the latest offers for a specific make and model, and you may find a lower APR if you lease a vehicle rather than finance it.
+For example, at the time of writing, you could finance a 2026 Trailsport Hybrid e-CVT with a 4.79% APR and an 60-month term, but a 60-month lease was being offered with a 4.39% APR.

 There are several factors that affect the interest rate you get, including the purchase price and the car’s value once the lease term ends, the lease term and your credit score.
 Leasing and financing offers can also vary depending on where you live and on which specific models manufacturers and dealers are trying to move, so it pays to shop around to find the lowest lease rates in Canada.